Eucomis regia (L.) L’Hér.

 Distribution and habitat

-This pineapple lily naturally occurs only in South Africa, and only in the Northern and Western Cape Provinces, from Namaqualand and the Western Karoo, to Bredasdorp and the Little Karoo.
+This pineapple flower naturally occurs only in South Africa, and only in the Northern and Western Cape Provinces, from Namaqualand and the Western Karoo, to Bredasdorp and the Little Karoo.
 It thrives in various habitats, thus making it very variable.
 It grows in renosterveld vegetation (grassy shrubland dominated by Asteraceae); it grows in low bush cover amongst rocks on shady south-facing hillsides, or in heavy clay soils in open areas, or among doleritic boulders.
 This is the only half-hardy species within the genus Eucomis.

 Derivation of name and historical aspects